Anthony Hardy: In popular culture

 Hardy was the subject of an episode of Evil Up Close on the Crime and Investigation Network, focusing on the 2010 decision to keep Hardy in prison for the rest of his life.
 The film was directed by Robert Murray and written and produced by Will Hanrahan.

-After Hardy was imprisoned, British rap artist Plan B released his song “Suzanne”, dubbing Hardy as the 'Camden Ripper' and describing the murder of a fictional prostitute named Suzanne Smith.
-Hardy is also mentioned, and his flat pointed out, in the music video "Guided tour of Camden" by Charlie Sloth.
+After Hardy was imprisoned, British rap artist Plan B released his song "Suzanne", dubbing Hardy as the 'Camden Ripper' and describing the murder of a fictional prostitute named Suzanne Smith.

+Hardy is also mentioned, and his flat pointed out, in the music video "Guided Tour of Camden" by Charlie Sloth.

 Hardy was the subject of a Channel 4 documentary, The Hunt for the Camden Ripper, broadcast in 2004.
 It was narrated by Juliet Stevenson and directed by Olly Lambert.

+The 30 December discovery and resulting investigation that led to Hardy's arrest is the subject of "The Camden Ripper" episode of the podcast Scotland Yard Confidential.